chinamike65/hugo-tuolesi/content/book6/book6en.md

 67

-You will not cut off your afflictions, you will not get renunciation, you will not get bodhicitta.
+You will not cut off your afflictions, you will not achieve renunciation, you will not develop bodhicitta.

 If there is a stage of practice, no matter whether it is a lay person or a monk, it will be successful.

 In the past, in the history of Tibetan Buddhism, there were many achievements in the life of the lay family.
-For example, the master of the Kadam school, Chung Dunpa, became a Buddha in his life; Buddha.
+For example, the master of the Kadam school, Dromtonpa, became a Buddha in his life; Buddha.

-The great siddhi master Marpa of the Kagyu sect also practiced at home.
-Of the five Sakya Patriarchs, except for two who were monks, the other three practiced at home.
+The great siddhi master Marpa of the Kagyu sect was also a householders.
+Of the five Sakya Patriarchs, except for two who were monks, the other three were householders.

-So, family members can also be successful.
+So, householders can also be successful.

-Now, many lay people feel that we have no hope of achieving success in our practice at home, we just recite the Buddha's words, get some blessings, and eliminate karma.
+Now, many lay people feel that they have no hope of achieving success in our practice at home, we just recite the Buddha's words, get some blessings, and eliminate karma.

 This kind of thinking is wrong, don’t be so desperate, all lay disciples can achieve, and even become Buddhas.

 Everyone should know the concept of achievement.
 If you get renunciation, you will be considered an achievement.
 If you have obtained bodhicitta, it will be considered an achievement.
-Anyone who has achieved the right path, such as the five paths of Buddhism, the path of accumulation, the path of practice, the path of vision, the path of cultivation, Without learning the Tao, entering one of the Taos can be said to be an achievement.
+Anyone who has achieved the right path, such as the five paths of Buddhism, the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning, entering even one of the paths can be said to be an achievement.

 However, to achieve success, you must practice step by step.

-For example, to build a high-rise building, the first and second floors must be built in this way.
+For example, to build a high-rise building, the first and second floors must be built first.
 It is impossible to build a building without this order, so the order is very important.

 68

-Some people ask: Isn't it said that there are people who put down the butcher's knife and become a Buddha on the ground, and then achieve and become a Buddha right away?
+Some people ask: Isn't it said that there are people who put down the butcher's knife and become a Buddha on the spot, and then achieve and become a Buddha right away?
 There are such people, but who is this kind of person?
-It refers to the achievements in previous life practice.
+It refers to the merit accumulated in previous lives.

-For example, if you have attained the Dao of Accumulation in your previous life, you don’t need to practice the Dao of Accumulation in this life, you can start from the Dao of Addition, and this kind of disciple can achieve it right now.
+For example, if you have attained the Path of Accumulation in your previous life, you don’t need to practice the Path of Accumulation in this life, you can start from the Path of Joining, and this kind of disciple can achieve enlightenment right now.

-Ninety-nine percent of the disciples at home today are not such disciples, they are ordinary people among ordinary people.
-They must take it step by step, and don’t think about achieving and enlightening all at once.
+Ninety-nine percent of lay disciples today are not such disciples, they are ordinary people among ordinary people.
+They must take it step by step, and not think about achieving and becoming enlightened all at once.
 There is no possibility of this.

 Step by step, you will definitely get it, such as climbing a mountain, you must climb step by step!

-According to Master Tsongkhapa's "Extensive Treatise on the Steps of the Path of Bodhi" or "A Brief Treatise on the Steps of the Path to Bodhi", first practice the lower sage path, then the middle sage path, then the upper sage path, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.
+According to Master Tsongkhapa's "Great Treatise on the Stages of the Path of Enlightenment" or "A Brief Treatise on the Stages of the Path to Enlightenment", first practice the path of the lower scope, then the path of the middle scope, then the path of the upper scope, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.

-In our simplest terms, the order is two: the first, to cultivate the consummation of the world; the second, to cultivate beyond the world.
+In the simplest terms, the order is two: the first, to cultivate the renunciation of the world; the second, to cultivate beyond the world.

 This is two processes and two times.